Jack Thorne: Film

 Thorne's first film The Scouting Book for Boys was released in 2009, it won him Best Newcomer at the London Film Festival.
 The jury said, "Jack Thorne is a poetic writer with an end-of-the-world imagination and a real gift for story-telling."
 Thorne has been commissioned to write feature films for producers both sides of the Atlantic, with credits including War Book starring Sophie Okonedo which Tom Harper directed, and A Long Way Down starring Pierce Brosnan, Toni Collette and Aaron Paul (directed by Pascal Chaumeil) based on the novel by Nick Hornby.

 On 8 May 2013, Thorne was hired to write Wonder, a film adaptation of the 2012 novel of the same name by R.J.
 Palacio.
 Thorne co-wrote the script with Steve Conrad and Stephen Chbosky.
 The latter directed the film, which starred Julia Roberts, Owen Wilson, and Jacob Tremblay and was released on 17 November 2017.
 On 2 August 2017, it was announced he would rewrite the script for Star Wars: The Rise of Skywalker, but on 12 September 2017, he was replaced by J. J. Abrams and Chris Terrio.
 In 2018, it was announced that he would rewrite the initial screenplay penned by Chris Weitz for Disney's live-action adaptation of Pinocchio, then to be directed by Paul King.

 Thorne also co-wrote the 2019 film The Aeronauts with Tom Harper for Amazon Studios, starring Felicity Jones and Eddie Redmayne.
 Although Amazon does not release exact streaming figures, Jennifer Salke, Head of Amazon Studios said in an interview with Deadline Hollywood that as of January 2020 The Aeronauts was the most viewed movie of all time on Amazon Prime.

 2020 saw the release of three more films written by Thorne, including Radioactive, a biographical drama about Marie Curie, starring Rosamund Pike; The Secret Garden, an adaptation of the novel of the same name; and Enola Holmes, about the sister of Sherlock Holmes, starring Millie Bobby Brown and Helena Bonham Carter.
-Thorne would also write the sequel, which released on Netflix in 2022.
+Thorne would also write the sequel, which released on Netflix in 2022, as well as Enola Holmes 3, which was released in 2026.

+Thorne co-wrote the film The Swimmers in 2022, which follows two young sisters on their harrowing journey as refugees, from war-torn Syria to the 2016 Rio Olympics.
+In 2024, he co-wrote Joy, about three pioneering British scientists in the 1960s and 1970s and their struggle to develop IVF — against all odds.

 Thorne wrote a treatment to the 2025 sequel to Tron: Legacy (2010), titled Tron: Ares, though he ultimately went uncredited.
+In June 2026, it was announced that he was writing and executive producing a new film adaptation of Treasure Island for director Ridley Scott, with Hugh Jackman starring as Long John Silver.